maxsupermanhd/FactoCord-3.0/README.md

 There are two ways of starting FactoCord

 1. Using the start.sh bash script (bash start.sh or ./start.sh) (make sure you chmod +x the script first)
-2. Manually running the binary (./FactoCord)
+2. Manually running the binary (./FactoCord) Note: File must be in CamelCase...

 # Installing as a service